GEO & AEO Glossary

 - IndexNow

-- An open push protocol supported by Bing, Yandex, and other search engines that lets sites notify engines within seconds when a page changes.
-Faster re-indexing improves content freshness in AI-powered search results.
+- An open push protocol — supported by Bing, Yandex, and other search engines — that lets a site notify engines within seconds when a page changes.
+Faster re-indexing keeps content fresh in AI-powered search results.
 Google does not participate in IndexNow.

 - Bot reachability